danrwilliam/wxml/README.md

 The following are flags that will echo information about the parsing, evaluation, and construction of an Xml file.

-They can be accessed by importing `wxml.builder`.
+- `wxml.builder.DEBUG_EVAL`: Shows input strings and their evaluated output.

-- `DEBUG_EVAL`: Shows input strings and their evaluated output.
+- `wxml.builder.DEBUG_ATTR`: Shows attribute names, their string value, and the evaluated value.
-- `DEBUG_ATTR`: Shows attribute names, their string value, and the evaluated value.
+- `DEBUG_COMPILEwxml.builder.`: For each node in the document, shows what `wxml.builder` method was used to process the node.
-- `DEBUG_COMPILE`: For each node in the document, shows what `wxml.builder` method was used to process the node.
+- `wxml.builder.DEBUG_TIME`: Prints how long the construction process took for each ViewModel built.
-- `DEBUG_TIME`: Prints how long the construction process took for each ViewModel built.
+- `wxml.builder.DEBUG_BIND`: Shows what bind values are bound to which object, its method or attribute, and the direction of the binding.
-- `DEBUG_BIND`: Shows what bind values are bound to which object, its method or attribute, and the direction of the binding.
+- `wxml.builder.DEBUG_ERROR`: When true, the error viewer will display construction errors.
-- `DEBUG_ERROR`: When true, the error viewer will display construction errors.
+- `wxml.builder.DEBUG_EVENT`: Shows which event handlers were constructed for event bindings, and methods that were subscribed automatically.
-- `DEBUG_EVENT`: Shows which event handlers were constructed for event bindings, and methods that were subscribed automatically.
+- `wxml.bind.DEBUG_UPDATE`: Shows when a bind value is updated.

 ## Decorators